box/developer.box.com/guides/retention-policies/index.md

 <Message type='warning'>

-The above [file version retention][retention] section of the Box API will soon be deprecated.
-The date of the deprecation will be announced at a later date.
-If you wish to use the new endpoints, you may do so by referring to [files under retention][files-under] or
-[file versions under retention][file-versions-under] in the reference section.
+The [file version retention][retention] section of the Box API is now deprecated.
+Instead, you can use [files under retention][files-under] or [file versions under retention][file-versions-under] endpoints.

 </Message>